dw0rsec/CTF-Writeups/HackTheBox/Lame.md

 # Nmap done at Tue Oct  7 15:38:53 2025 -- 1 IP address (1 host up) scanned in 167.30 seconds
 ```

-On port 21 i found a FTp server with anonymous login allowed, so i logged
+On port 21 i found a FTP server with anonymous login allowed, so i logged
 in, but could not find any files.
-I looked up the vsftpd version for exploits with `searchsploit` and found a backdoor exploit with metasploit integration for version `2.3.4`.
+I looked up the `vsftpd` version for exploits with `searchsploit` and found a backdoor exploit with metasploit integration for version `2.3.4`.

 ```shell
 vsftpd 2.3.4 - Backdoor Command Execution (Metasploit)